Video Creation and Captioning

 Cal Poly Captioning Services

 If someone else created a video you wish to use in class, you cannot correct the captions or even turn on automatic captions if the video creator did not do so themselves, and did not provide you with editing access.
-If you don’t have access to a video to caption it (including non-YouTube videos), please visit Classroom Technologies Media Captioning page (Links to an external site.) and scroll down to Automatic Sync Technologies (AST).
+If you don’t have access to a video to caption it (including non-YouTube videos), please visit Classroom Technologies Media Captioning page. and scroll down to Automatic Sync Technologies (AST).
 AST can caption online videos with the use of their "smart player,” a media player that synchronizes the URL of an online video with an AST caption file in order to present a captioned version of the online media, which you can place in Canvas or PolyLearn, or play in class.
 Lead time is 2 weeks, so make your requests well in advance of showing your video in class.

 Additionally, if you want to pay AST for your own captioning services, you can still receive the CSU discount by completing this form: CaptionSync CSU System Account Sign Up.
 Once you complete the form, it is sent to Classroom Technologies admin for approval.
 Then you can submit your own videos, and they will be billed to you.
 You can ask what the lead time is for captioning; it is usually a few days.